What is Embedded Business Intelligence (EBI) – Steps & Tools

 Steps involved in embedded business intelligence

-A general overview of Embedded Business Intelligence includes the following steps:
+A general overview of Embedded BI includes the following steps:

 2. Data storage: Next, the data is stored in a data warehouse or data lake.